RhetTbull/osxphotos/README.md

 #### Color Themes

 Some osxphotos commands such as export use color themes to colorize the output to make it more legible.
 The theme may be specified with the `--theme` option.
 For example: `osxphotos export /path/to/export --verbose --theme dark` uses a theme suited for dark terminals.
 If you don't specify the color theme, osxphotos will select a default theme based on the current terminal settings.
 You can also specify your own default theme.
 See `osxphotos help theme` for more information on themes and for commands to help manage themes.
-Themes are defined in `.theme` files in the `~/.osxphotos/themes` directory and use style specifications compatible with the [rich](https://rich.readthedocs.io/en/stable/style.html) library.
+Themes are defined in `.theme` files in the `~/.config/osxphotos/themes` directory (or `$XDG_CONFIG_HOME`, see [Files Created by OSXPhotos](#files-created-by-osxphotos)) and use style specifications compatible with the [rich](https://rich.readthedocs.io/en/stable/style.html) library.

 #### Conclusion